 The Lava Gulls can mainly be found on the islands of Santa Cruz, Isabela, San Cristobal and Genovesa.
-They breed all year round, and lay eggs in nests that they build on the ground, often using vegetation close to the coast for shelter.
-Your Galapatours expert guide will identify this rare species for you, as well as providing more information on its lifecycle and vulnerable status.
+They breed all year round and lay eggs in nests that they build on the ground, often using vegetation close to the coast for shelter.
+The expert guide on your Galapagos cruise will identify this rare species for you, as well as providing more information on its lifecycle and vulnerable status.

-Like many ground nesting species, the Lava Gull is most endangered from introduced non-native species like feral cats and rats that attack and eat adults and/or young hatchlings.
-The Galapagos National Park has several non-native species control programs in place, and this has helped to stabilise the population thanks to its success.
-Nevertheless because of the small numbers of Lava Gulls and because they are found nowhere else, this species is at risk and being carefully monitored.
+Like many ground-nesting species, the Lava Gull is most endangered from introduced non-native species like feral cats and rats that attack and eat adults and/or young hatchlings.
+The Galapagos National Park has several non-native species control programs in place, and this has helped to stabilize the population thanks to its success.
+Nevertheless, because of the small numbers of Lava Gulls and because they are found nowhere else, this species is at risk and being carefully monitored.

 Photos of Galapagos Lava Gull

 - Their name comes from the fact that the color of their feathers resembles that of lava rocks

 - The Lava Gull is fairly common in the bays around Puerto Ayora on Santa Cruz Island.

 - Lava gulls can often be seen scavenging for scraps near to fishing boats.